 A committed group of St. Mary’s parishioners has come together to live our Christian call to justice.
 As the Rev. David Erickson phrases it, the goal of justice ministry is “to address systemic evil with systemic good.”
 Justice goes beyond charity to address the systems that cause and support injustice.
 In addition to feeding the hungry, for instance, justice asks that we identify and address the sources of hunger.
 Justice invites us to recognize the incarnate Christ in everyone and actively live our Baptismal covenant to “strive for justice and peace among all people and respect the dignity of every human being.”
-If you wish more information or to be included on the Justice Ministry e-mail list, please contact Margaret Stafford, or David Crosson.
+If you wish more information or to be included on the Justice Ministry e-mail list, please contact David Crosson.

 What do you do when a low-level bureaucrat in the American Consulate in Frankfurt will not stamp a passport with a work visa that already has been approved, forcing two displaced Ukrainians, who had already been living in San Francisco for a year, to wander stateless in Europe for seven months?
 You sue the State Department.
 Of course.
 At least that is what parishioner Phil Albert did to bring Alex and Kate, who our accompaniment team is supporting, back to their new home.

 Photo shows Attorney & parishioner Phil Albert celebrating Alex and Kate’s return to San Francisco.
 Read the entire story here